College Creek: Seventeenth Century

 six miles (10 km) long, bounded in by two large Creekes. ... in this manner to take also in all the grounde between those two Rivers, and so utterly excluded the Indians from thence; which work is conceived to be of extraordinary benefit to the country ..."

 After 1644, the Native Americans of the Powhatan Confederacy had been overcome and were no longer a threat, and the palisade fell into disrepair, with almost all traces eventually disappearing.
 However, Middle Plantation began to grow as a settlement, largely due to early efforts of the Ludwell brothers and Colonel John Page and his sons, who built fine brick homes and helped with the establishment of a fine brick Bruton Parish Church.
-The 1690s saw a quick rise to prominence as Reverend Dr. James Blair, Commissary of the Bishop of London in the colony, returned from a successful trip to London and a royal charter for the new College of William and Mary.
-Blair and the trustees of the College of William and Mary bought a parcel of 330 acre from Thomas Ballard, the proprietor of Rich Neck Plantation, for the new school, on the western outskirts of Middle Plantation, just a short distance from the almost new brick Bruton Parish Church, a focal point of the extant community.
+The 1690s saw a quick rise to prominence as Reverend Dr. James Blair, Commissary of the Bishop of London in the colony, returned from a successful trip to London and a royal charter for the new College of William & Mary.
+Blair and the trustees of the College of William & Mary bought a parcel of 330 acre from Thomas Ballard, the proprietor of Rich Neck Plantation, for the new school, on the western outskirts of Middle Plantation, just a short distance from the almost new brick Bruton Parish Church, a focal point of the extant community.

 The new school opened in temporary buildings in 1694.
-Properly called the "College Building," the first version of the Wren Building was built at Middle Plantation beginning on August 8, 1695 and occupied by 1700 on a picturesque site.
+Properly called the "College Building," the first version of the Wren Building was built at Middle Plantation beginning on August 8, 1695, and occupied by 1700 on a picturesque site.
 (The present-day College still stands upon those grounds, adjacent to and just west of the restored historic area known in modern times as Colonial Williamsburg).

 After the statehouse at Jamestown burned in 1698, the legislature moved temporarily to Middle Plantation, as it had in the past.
-Upon suggestion of students of the College, the capital was permanently relocated there, and Middle Plantation was renamed Williamsburg in 1699.
+Upon suggestion of students of the college, the capital was permanently relocated there, and Middle Plantation was renamed Williamsburg in 1699.
 Nearby, Archer's Hope Creek was also renamed.
 It became College Creek.